zendframework/zf2-documentation/docs/languages/en/modules/zend.console.introduction.rst

     user reset-password [--verbose|-v] <userEmail>

-Now our console route expects the same 3 parameters but will also recognise an optional ``--verbose`` flag, or it's shorthand version: ``-v``.
+Now our console route expects the same 3 parameters but will also recognise an optional ``--verbose`` flag, or its shorthand version: ``-v``.

 .. note::